BravestCheetah/BEANS/README.md

 We have documentation about the developement process and coding syntax as well as examples availble [here](https://github.com/BravestCheetah/BEANS/tree/main/docs/development.md)

 ## How do i contribute?
+*Contribution is the first step towards freindship, if your code isnt shit*

 To contribute follow these steps: